 In summary, cannabis does grow in Africa, but it is not as widely cultivated as it is in other parts of the world.
 However, countries like Morocco, Lesotho, South Africa, and Zimbabwe are positioning themselves as major players in the global cannabis industry and are expected to see growth in the coming years.

 In some parts of Southern Africa, cannabis is referred to as “dagga.”
 The word, which dates back to the 1660s, is derived from the Khoekhoe word dacha, which was used to refer to both the plant and numerous Leonotis species.
 Locally known as “wild dagga,” Leonotis leonurus is a species of plant with leaves that closely resemble those of the cannabis plant.
 Daggha, dacha, dacka, dagha, tagga, dachka, and daga are just a few examples of the many different ways the word has been spelled over the years as diverse groups of people have started using the name.

-When it comes to cannabis, Africa is not typically the first region that comes to mind.
-However, the continent is home to some of the highest quality and most sought-after strains of cannabis in the world.
+When it comes to cannabis, or weed as most people call it, Africa is not typically the first region that comes to mind.
+However, the continent is home to some of the highest quality and most sought-after landrace strains of cannabis in the world.

 Another strain that is highly sought after in Africa is “Malawi Gold“.
 This strain is native to the country of Malawi and is known for its high THC content and relaxing, sedating effects.
 It is a Sativa-dominant hybrid strain, and it’s known for its unique aroma, which is a combination of earthy and sweet.